Springerle/py-generic-project/README.md

 [setuptools](https://bitbucket.org/pypa/setuptools)
 for building and distributing the project.
-A provided [autoenv](https://github.com/kennethreitz/autoenv) script takes care of creating a fully boot-strapped `virtualenv` – it can also be used manually if you don't want to install `autoenv`.
+A provided [autoenv](https://github.com/kennethreitz/autoenv) script takes care of creating a fully boot-strapped `virtualenv` or `venv` – it can also be called manually if you don't want to install `autoenv`.

 Other integrated tools are `pylint` for code quality checking,